 Just as it’s the law for slower cars to keep right and faster cars to pass left (in the U.S., anyway), so must data governance be applied.
 While data discovery tools are rapidly acquiring, modeling, and visualizing data, it’s understood that data will not be perfect and things will be missed.
 That’s okay.
 Data governance serves to sound the siren when something is amiss so once the data has proven to be valuable, the process can be slowed, data can be moved through the right channels and cleaned, and ultimately added to the proper data model within the system.

 Data governance ensures the right data makes it to the hands of the right people.
 It’s a technology, but it’s also a strategy.
 At TARGIT, we preach often to the importance of improving data quality with sandbox analytics and general data governance best practices.
 The fail fast mentality must be kept in check with the closed loop of the BI lifecycle.

 Getting the data you need into the system is only the first step in propagating a data-driven environment.
 There must be a strategy set up to embrace the analytical use cases.
 After the steps of loading and modeling data, it must be shared throughout the organization.
 To do this, you need a tool that puts data into the hands of decision makers of every department.
 Know your users and create a BI system that makes most sense to them.

 This is just the beginning of multi speed implementation.
 As more and more companies reject the acceptance of slow querying and years-long BI implementation projects, the BI platforms that don’t support the speed and agility companies need simply won’t survive.
 Many of the big vendor names today offer one or the other, and often with a major price tag attached.

-According to research by the BARC BI Survey 16, slow query speed was the number one reason for BI platform abandonment last year.
+According to research by BARC, slow query speed was the number one reason for BI platform abandonment in recent year.
 Companies must ride that multi-speed implementation highway or risk the death of their BI project entirely.